mjordan/islandora_sundog/README.md

 * it only works if the Solr document corresponding to an Islandora object already exists.
 Indexing Solr via GSearch after object ingestion or update takes a few seconds, so we cannot use Islandora's hook_islandora_object_ingested(), hook_islandora_datastream_modified(), etc. to add our data to Solr.
 Therefore, we wait until GSearch has finished before we add fields in a Solr document using Solr's `/update` HTTP endpoint.
 To work around this problem, we fire the HTTP request to `/update` in a background process that waits a specific amount of time (say 10 seconds), invisibly to the end user, after object/datastream ingest or update.
 * we can only add fields of the type "string" to Solr, and not "text", "boolean", etc. This means that Solr does no tokenization or other types of processing on the data.
 So for example, if we want our data to be normalized to lowercase, we need to do it ourselves before we add it to Solr.
 It is posible to add multivalued fields.
+* for it to serve as a viable alternative to manually modifying GSearch's XSLT stylesheets, we will need to provide a user interface that is both straight forward and flexible.

 # Requirements